vicxny/vicxny/README.md

 # Hi there, I'm Victoria  👋

-## I'm a Data Scientist, Marketing Business Intellegence Analyst, and Continuous Learner!!!
+## I'm a Data Scientist, Marketing Business Intelligence Analyst, and Continuous Learner!!!
 <!-- <img src=""> this is another way you can add in images -->
 <p align="center">
   <img src="https://user-images.githubusercontent.com/74434875/156311834-32ee66b9-853e-492b-89c5-40f2e88d7bbb.gif" alt="animated" />
 </p>

-Everyday, I am looking to further my technical skills.
-I've taught myself how to build a pc, use rainmeter to customize my desktop display, and code 💻.
+Every day, I am looking to further my technical skills.
+I've taught myself how to build a PC, use Rainmeter to customize my desktop display, and code 💻.
 You'll also often catch me at music events in NYC!
 Well, not so much at the moment.
 But the next time you'll see me, I'll probably be interested in a new hobby ☕.

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m have a passion to build anything that I am interested in.
+- 👯 I have a passion for building anything I am interested in.
 - 🥅 2022 Goals: Learn more about Full-Stack Engineering
-- ⚡ Fun fact: I love to breakdance and play guitar / piano / violin / Valorant
+- ⚡ Fun fact: I love to breakdance and play guitar/piano/violin / Valorant

 ### Connect with me: